gravitational/gravity/docs/6.x/pack.md

 apiVersion: cluster.gravitational.io/v2
 kind: Cluster
 metadata:
-  # The cluster name as shown to the end user, must be a single alphanumeric word
+  # The Cluster name as shown to the end user, must be a single alphanumeric word
   name: MyCluster

   # Cluster version, must be in SemVer format (http://semver.org/)